gototheTK/records/static/media/Computer_And_Internet.ad8e56cdde50d82e71fa.md

 <br>

 ### Internet Protocol: It's one of the core protocols in the layers of the Internet to handle both addressing and routing.
+It describes how to split messages into multiple IP packets and route packets to their destination by hopping from router to router.

 <br>